parminderunited/GBRDocs/tutorials/getting-started/community-creation-tutorial.md

 ![](../../.gitbook/assets/4%20%2811%29.png)

 Clicking on **“Issue”** will ask for a sign from your wallet.
-Please confirm the transaction from your wallet which is signed in to Medifakt network.
+Please confirm the transaction from your wallet which is signed in to GBR20 network.

 After a few seconds of confirmation of the transaction you token is minted and the community is successfully created which can be viewed in the homepage.